watchOS 9: All The New Features, Release Date, & Supported Devices

 watchOS 9: Release Date

-watchOS 9 will be announced at Apple’s Worldwide Developers Conference on June 6, 2022.
+watchOS 9 was announced at Apple’s Worldwide Developers Conference on June 6, 2022.
 WWDC is Apple’s annual conference where it previews all of its new operating systems and lets developers go hands-on with them the same day through the release of a developers beta.

-watchOS 9 should get the same treatment this year.
-Expect it to be announced at WWDC 2022, with a developer’s beta released the same day.
-A public beta of watchOS 9 should also be released shortly after, though it may not come until the middle of June at the earliest.
+watchOS 9 got the same treatment this year.
+It was announced at WWDC 2022, with a developer’s beta released the same day.
+A public beta of watchOS 9 should also be released in July.

 As for the final public release of watchOS 9, expect it to hit Apple Watches in September as usual.
 Our guess is watchOS 9 will ship around mid-September 2022.